 Efficient and transparent management and control of the business forms the basis for creating long-term value for the owner, employees, other stakeholders and society in general, and as a result, contributes to sustainable and lasting value creation.
-The distribution of roles inspires confidence among stakeholders through predictability and credibility.
 Open and accessible communication from the company ensures that the Company maintains a good relationship with society in general and with all stakeholders affected by the company's activities.